 I wake at 6:00 am to squeeze in my second shower at Libby House.
 Paul runs his daily shuttle to the trailhead at 7:30 am.
 Nighthawk, Tenacious, and I pile our packs into the trunk and jump into the backseat.

+I am joining them in their trek north, up to the 100 Mile Wilderness.
 Today, we enter the Mahoosucs, a mountain range straddling New Hampshire and southern Maine that is known for its ruggedness.
 The weather forecast calls for rain in the upcoming week, but the sun still shines today: I plan to take full advantage of it.

 Nighthawk and Tenacious took full advantaged their afternoon in Gorham and packed out a generous amount of food, including an entire six-pack of Coke.
 Around lunchtime, Nighthawk and I reach a rocky outcrop bordered by pine trees.
 Nighthawk sits atop her pack, digs out a couple bottles of Coke, and offers one to me.
 The sun warms my back as I shovel in my lunch - crackers and tuna - while taking sips of soda.

 I find parts of the trail hard to follow today.
 After crossing one stream, I enter a section of trail where every white blaze is chiseled from the trees.
 In another, the trail circles a pond before doubling back over a muddy outlet.
 I check my GPS over and over, looking for the telltale blue dot that indicates my location.

 As I walk over a series of planks toward the end of the day, I spot a squirrel with a gigantic pinecone in its mouth.
 It stares at me, paralyzed for a second, before scampering up a tree.